-Since June 1st, MedStar crews have treated over 530 patients with a heat-related primary clinical impression.
-359 patients were serious enough to require transport to area hospitals.
+The Dog Days of Summer are upon us.
+Since July, MedStar crews have treated 165 patients with a primary impression of a heat-related illness.
+119 were serious enough to need transport to area hospitals, 14 were critical.

-As we enter the hottest week of the year, with heat indexes predicted to exceed 1050, it’s a good time to remember that prolonged or intense exposure to hot temperatures can cause heat-related illnesses such as heat exhaustion and heatstroke.
+As we enter a long stretch of hot weather, it’s a good time to remember that prolonged or intense exposure to hot temperatures can cause heat-related illnesses such as heat exhaustion and heatstroke.

 Heat exhaustion occurs when the body loses large amounts of water and salt through excessive sweating, particularly through hard physical labor or exercise.
 This loss of essential fluids can disturb circulation and interfere with brain function.
 Symptoms of heat exhaustion may include muscle cramps, paleness, sweating, nausea, and vomiting.
 Children and the elderly are especially susceptible.